8 Tips for Safe Travel

-If you lose your travel documents, like a visa or a passport, while you are traveling, you are going to need proof that you actually did obtain the proper documents before leaving the country.
+If you lose your travel documents, like a visa or a passport, while you are traveling, you are going to need proof that you did obtain the proper documents before leaving the country.
 Make hard copies of all these important documents and keep them in your hotel safe.
-We also recommend making digital copies and sending them to a close relative that is staying behind.
-Both of these things can help to streamline any new documents needed or help returning your home country.
+Also, make digital copies and send them to a close relative that is staying behind.

-While travel insurance is a reactive benefit, not proactive, it is extremely important for staying safe while traveling.
-Not only will the 24-hour hotline help you out of stressful situations, but you will be able file claims when you return home to reimburse you for any extra money you weren’t expecting to spend.
-This could be for emergency medical bills, extra hotel stays due to travel delays or cancellations or even help returning home to end your trip early.
+While travel insurance is a reactive benefit, not proactive, it is vital for staying safe while traveling.
+Not only will the 24-hour hotline help you out of stressful situations, but you will be able to file claims when you return home to reimburse you for any extra money you weren’t expecting to spend.
+This could be for emergency medical bills, extra hotel stays due to travel delays or cancellations or even help to return home early.

 5. Get Appropriate Vaccinations

-While not every traveler will need new vaccinations before they travel, some will.
-It’s important that you understand the risks and the vaccinations needed prior to traveling.
+While not every traveler will need new shots before they travel, some will.
+It’s important that you understand the risks and the vaccinations required before traveling.
 It could not only save you from a rare illness, but it could keep you from spreading the illness to your home country when you return.
-In some cases, you will need to show proof from a physician that you have been administered the vaccine in order to obtain a travel visa.
+In some cases, you will need to show proof from a physician that you have been administered the vaccine to obtain a travel visa.

-While we applaud you for your generosity, it’s dangerous on so many levels.
-It opens you up to being mugged, because you have removed your wallet from a protective spot in public.
-It also allows the homeless person to see how much cash you are actually carrying.
+The moment you publically display where your money is kept, you open yourself to being mugged and allows people to see how much cash you are carrying.
 It is not uncommon for the homeless or a street vendor to see the money still in your wallet and beg for more.
 Sometimes it can get aggressive.
 Your best bet – just say no politely and move on.

 8. Enroll in STEP – Smart Traveler Enrollment Program